jomartin-999/spring-boot-for-vmware-gemfire/docs/configuration-auto.md

 #### `@EnableLogging`

-The SBDG
+The [spring-boot-gemfire-name]
 [<code>LoggingAutoConfiguration</code>](https://docs.spring.io/spring-boot-data-geode-build/current/api/org/springframework/geode/boot/autoconfigure/LoggingAutoConfiguration.html)
-class corresponds to the SDG [<code>@EnableLogging</code>](https://docs.spring.io/spring/docs/current/javadoc-api/org/springframework/data/gemfire/config/annotation/EnableLogging.html) annotation.
+class corresponds to the [spring-data-gemfire-name] [<code>@EnableLogging</code>](https://docs.spring.io/spring/docs/current/javadoc-api/org/springframework/data/gemfire/config/annotation/EnableLogging.html) annotation.

 Logging is an essential application concern to understand what is happening in the system along with when and where the events occurred.
-By default, SBDG auto-configures logging for VMware GemFire with the default log-level, “config”.
+By default, [spring-boot-gemfire-name] auto-configures logging for [vmware-gemfire-name] with the default log-level, “config”.

 You can change any aspect of logging, such as the log-level, in Spring Boot `application.properties`:

 Example 18.
-Change the log-level for VMware GemFire
+Change the log-level for [vmware-gemfire-name]

 ``` highlight
 # Spring Boot application.properites.